- November 7, 2016

 About

-- story88 mentions Positive Neutral Negative
+- story139 mentions Positive Neutral Negative

-“I can say without a doubt that, despite its simple story, once you get attached to the characters you constantly feel the desperation of wanting them to stay alive, and knowing that if you had handled things differently maybe you could have succeeded.
-This is certainly a great element that makes you want to work harder, to maybe win the next time.”
+“I can say without a doubt that, despite its simple story, once you get attached to the characters you constantly feel the desperation of wanting them to stay alive, and knowing that if you had handled things differently maybe you could have succeeded, this is certainly a great element that makes you want to work harder, to maybe win the next time.”

 “This would not be bad, but the game constantly has story segments that you cannot skip.”